 The keepers’ children would attend the local schools.
 Those children who lived less than three miles away walked to school.
 Those attending schools further than three miles away would be picked up by taxi each day.

-As with other lighthouses, the Trinity House Elder Brethren, or other dignitaries would visit on official inspection.
+As with other lighthouses, the Trinity House Elder Brethren, or other dignitaries would visit for official inspection.
 A ceremonial flagstaff displayed the Trinity House flag on such occasions.
 However, unusually, a red flag would also be flown during firing practice at Wembury.
 Strictly speaking, the red flag took precedence over the Trinity House flag, since it was a maritime navigation warning, so could potentially have been flown during an inspection visit.

 In 1982 the station was converted to mains electricity.
 A nautophone fog signal with eight emitters and a standby Lister generator was installed in case of mains failure.
 This brought to an end the last reed fog station in service.

 In 1986 Trinity House acquired a small parcel of land from the Mount Edgcumbe Country Park for additional property.
 The old fog signal was demolished to make way for the provision of a new helipad for maintenance and stores flights to Eddystone.
-An old MOD garage and fuel store was converted to store the helicopter fuel, and diesel was already stored for the standby generator.
+An old MOD garage and fuel store were converted to store the helicopter fuel, and diesel was already stored for the standby generator.
 This provided fuel and water provision for Eddystone, which was piped directly down to the helipad.
 Up to that point, water and fuel had been transported to Eddystone by Trinity House tender.

 The nautophone stack was moved to a new building which also provided mains electricity supply and standby batteries.